parvesam/Host-a-Website-on-Amazon-S3/README.md

 ### Static Website Hosting on S3

-### Access Control Lists (ACLs)
+#### Access Control Lists (ACLs)

 An **Access Control List (ACL)** is a feature that allows you to manage who can control, access, and perform actions on the objects in your S3 bucket.
-By setting specific permissions, you can determine which users or groups have the ability to view, modify, or delete objects within the bucket.
+By setting specific permissions, you can determine which users or groups can view, modify, or delete objects within the bucket.

 #### Bucket Endpoints